Ghani Akbar

-Squadron Leader (retired) Ghani Akbar SJ (Urdu: غاني أكبر), is a retired fighter pilot with the Pakistan Air Force and recipient of Pakistan's third highest military award, the Sitara-e-Jurat.
+Squadron Leader (R) Ghani Akbar SJ (Urdu: غاني أكبر), is a retired fighter pilot with the Pakistan Air Force and recipient of Pakistan's third highest military award, the Sitara-e-Jurat (Star of Valour).

 He is best known for his exceptional performance as a fighter pilot during the 1965 Indo-Pakistani War.

 Early life

-Ghani Akbar was born in a Pashtun village in Nowshera, British India, prior to the creation of Pakistan.
+Ghani Akbar was born in a small Pashtun village in Nowshera, prior to the creation of Pakistan.
 Growing up he participated in the Pakistan Movement, and was a firsthand witness to the violence between Hindus, Sikhs and Muslims during the partition of India.

 In 1958, Akbar applied to the Inter Services Selection Board and was accepted into the Pakistan Air Force Academy for training as a fighter pilot.

 Military career

 Indo-Pakistani War of 1965

 Fighter pilots from the Pakistan Air Force's No. 19 Squadron "Sherdils" planning for the airstrikes on the Indian Airbase of Pathankot during the 1965 Indo-Pakistani war.
 The Officer Commanding (OC) Sajad Haider is also seen amongst them (2nd from right).

-On 6 September 1965, India invaded Pakistan, with a large offensive directed towards Lahore, Pakistan's second largest city and the provincial capital of Punjab.
-This was done in order to alleviate the pressure in Kashmir, where Pakistan's Operation Grand Slam had inflicted heavy defeats on the Indian Army.
-Pakistan was forced to abandon the operation in Kashmir and counter the Indians in Punjab.
-Aerial operations by both sides became more common following this, with the most significant one being the PAF attack on Pathankot on the evening of 6 September 1965.

-Sajad Haider and his squadron were given the order to attack Pathankot Air Base in order to defend Lahore from the Indian Army.
-The attack was launched on the evening of 6 September 1965.
-A formation of 8 F-86 Sabres of the PAF's 19th Squadron (nicknamed Sherdils which translates to Lionhearts), led by Squadron Leader Sajad Haider and wing commander M. G. Tawab took off from Peshawar towards Pathankot.
+On 6 September 1965, India launched a major offensive toward Lahore to relieve pressure in Kashmir, prompting Pakistan to halt Operation Grand Slam and counterattack in Punjab.
+That evening, Squadron Leader Sajad Haider led eight PAF F-86 Sabres from No. 19 Squadron in a strike on the Pathankot Air Base.
+Reaching the target around 5:30 p.m., they heavily damaged the airfield and destroyed more than a dozen IAF aircraft, including newly acquired MiG-21s, leaving the base inoperable for the rest of the war.